fastrgv/hbox/README.md

 ## Xsokoban Levels Solved (updated early 2025):

-Hbox with smart inertia solves over 50 of 90 puzzles by method 0.
+Hbox with inertia solves 50 of 90 puzzles by method 0.

-See ~/docs/runtimes_27jan.txt
+See ~/docs/runtimes_Inertia.txt

 All failures I have seen are due to shortage of memory or time.